wleavell/vscode-docs/tutorials/nodejs-deployment/express.md

 ---
 # Create your Node.js Application

-In this step, you will create a very simple Node.js application that can be deployed to the Cloud.
+In this step, you will create a very simple Node.js application that can easily be deployed to the cloud.
 You will use an application generator to quickly scaffold out the application from a terminal.

 > **Tip:** If you have already completed the [Node.js tutorial](/docs/nodejs/nodejs-tutorial.md), you can skip ahead to [Create the Website](/tutorials/nodejs-deployment/create-website.md).